cschlay/Notexbook/README.md

 As we do not support paper to LaTeX conversion notepads, one must write their notes with LaTeX.

 ## License
-The docs folder is licensed under [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The "docs" and "examples" folders are licensed under [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 The rest are under [MIT License](https://choosealicense.com/licenses/mit/).